Eduard Meijers

-Eduard Maurits Meijers (10 January 1880, Den Helder – 25 June 1954 in Leiden) was a Dutch jurist of Jewish background, who was the founding father of the current Dutch civil code, the Nieuw Burgerlijk Wetboek.
+Eduard Maurits Meijers (10 January 1880 in Den Helder – 25 June 1954 in Leiden) was a Dutch jurist of Jewish background, who was the founding father of the current Dutch civil code, the Nieuw Burgerlijk Wetboek.

 Biography

 Family

-He was the son of Isidor Meijers, a naval physician, and Julie Wolff.
+He was the son of Isidor Meijers, a Dutch Navy physician, and Julie Wolff.
 Eduard married Tonij Gottschalk on 12 August 1909.
-The couple would get four daughters.
+The couple had four daughters.

 Career

 In 1897 Meijers entered the University of Amsterdam to study law.
 He finished his doctorate under Johannes Houwing in April 1903.
 His dissertation had an emphasis on philosophy, defending utilitarianism against Kant's rationalism and posing that in general well-being should be the final goal of every law institution.

 After his studies he ran a law practice in Amsterdam.
 In 1910 he accepted a chair in private law and private international law at Leiden University.
 He was particularly interested in legal history and his publications were of great influence on the development of this field in the Netherlands.
 He became internationally recognized and received honorary degrees from the universities of Aberdeen, Brussels, Glasgow, Leuven, Lille and Paris.
+In 1920 Meijers became member of the Royal Netherlands Academy of Arts and Sciences.
 From 1918 to 1922 Meijers was dean of the law faculty in Leiden; in 1926 and 1927 he was rector of the university.

 Second World War

 The firing of Meijers and other Jewish scientists in 1940 by the German occupiers led Meijers' former graduate student Rudolph Cleveringa to give a widely acclaimed and consequential protest address on 26 November 1940.
+He was forced to resign from the Royal Netherlands Academy of Arts and Sciences in 1942, although he was re-admitted after the war in 1945.
 On 7 August 1942 Meijers, his wife and their youngest daughter were deported to the Westerbork transit camp, on to Camp Barneveld as part of Plan Frederiks, and back to Westerbork in September 1943.
 In September 1944 he was transported to the Theresienstadt concentration camp in Bohemia.
 He survived the camps and returned to Leiden on 25 June 1945.